Nihav-Jain/NihavGameEngine/README.md

 # NihavGameEngine
 A data driven game engine, written in C++,using XML as its scripting language, being developed for the programming track curriculum, FIEA (Spring 2016).

+### Update
+The engine development is being continued in the repository [GeometryWars](https://github.com/Nihav-Jain/GeometryWars).

 ## Modules

 - **Templated Data Structures**